mikeethantien/Timesheet-Demo/README.md

 # Timesheet-Demo
-This demo was writting in Angular and styled using Bootstrap.
-Since it's only for demo purpose, it doesn't make any actual service call, and thus the application can be executed offline without a localhost.
+This demo was written in Angular and styled using Bootstrap.
+Since it's only for demo purpose, it doesn't make any actual service call, and thus the application can be run offline without a localhost by opening index.html in a browser directly.
 The form allows user to enter information of a timesheet:
 - **email** required
 - **time** required (the format accepts both the acronym h and m or the entire word hours and minutes. e.g. 1 h 20 m, 1 hour 20 minutes...etc).